Agricultural research means economic development for South Dakota

 Contact: Peter Sexton

-The West River Agricultural Center provides a West River home for SDSU’s teaching, research, and Extension programs.
+SDSU West River Research and Extension provides a West River home for SDSU’s teaching, research, and Extension programs.
 Its mission is to enhance the profitability of agriculture and the quality of life for South Dakota citizens by conducting research relevant to western South Dakota and by delivering educational programs for young people and adults.
-Staff members conduct research at the SDSU Range and Livestock Station and on individual cooperator operations throughout western South Dakota.
+Staff members conduct research at the SDSU Cottonwood Field Station, SDSU West River Research Farm and on individual cooperator operations throughout western South Dakota.
 They also provide a constant SDSU presence in support of events at the Black Hills Stock Show, Central States Fair, Western Junior Livestock Show, and other West River events.

 Contact: Kristi Cammack